-First Sergeant Rob Ferrara joined the United States Army in 1989 as an Infantryman.
-Upon completion of training, he was stationed with the 25th Infantry Division at Schofield Barracks Hawaii.
-Ferrara has served in the Light Infantry, Airborne Infantry and Cavalry Units as well as held numerous instructor positions throughout the Army, earning numerous awards and decorations.
+First Sergeant Robert Ferrara joined the U.S. Army in 1989 as an Infantryman.
+Upon completion of his training, he was stationed with the 25th Infantry Division at Schofield Barracks Hawaii.
+He has served in the Light Infantry, Airborne Infantry and Cavalry Units as well as held numerous instructor positions throughout the army in which he earned numerous awards and decorations.
 He has served in every Infantry leadership position from Rifle Team Leader to Command Sergeant Major.

-Ferrara and his wife Melissa, have two boys, Robert and Evan.
+Ferrara currently working for CoventBridge Group as an investigator.
+He is married to his wife Melissa and they have two boys, Robert and Evan.